SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 * `change color`
 * `who is there?`
 * `parameter report`
-* `acknowledge`
 * `bump`
 * `there you see`
 * `start`
 * `pause`
 * `stop`

-Out of those, only first 6 can be sent by agent, and the last six can be sent only by the simulator.
+Out of those, only first 6 can be sent by agent, and the last 5 can be sent only by the simulator.

 Following are formal specification of how does header and each message type look like.